skolim18/WarsawStockExchange/README.md

 By red dotted line i showed the exactly time of event.

 II Index-mean) Two sample permutation test.
 I took the data from seven days before and after event.
 With this data i created chain indexes.
 Then i made the two sample permutation test.
-I permutated this 1000 times and created plot with the result.
+I permutated this thousand times and created plot with the result.
 P value stand for 0.05

-III Permutation-test) I created two time series from the data 7 days before and after event.
+III Permutation-test) I created two time series with the data from seven days before and after event.
 Then for each of the time series i made the generalized least squares regression.
-I took the estimated values from linear model and in next step make a loop where i do permutation by 1000 times for this data.
+I took the estimated values from linear model and in next step make a loop where i do permutation by thousand times for this data.
 P value stands for 0.05